-Safety and effectiveness of Sancuso in pediatric patients under 18 years of age have not been established.
+Safety and effectiveness of Sancuso have not been established in pediatric patients.

 Clinical studies of Sancuso did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, cautious treatment selection for an elderly patient is prudent because of the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-Although no studies have been performed to investigate the pharmacokinetics of Sancuso in patients with renal or hepatic impairment, pharmacokinetic information is available for intravenous granisetron (see CLINICAL PHARMACOLOGY: Pharmacokinetics 12.3).
+Although no studies have been performed to investigate the pharmacokinetics of Sancuso in patients with renal or hepatic impairment, pharmacokinetic information is available for intravenous granisetron [see Clinical Pharmacology (12.3)].

 There is no specific antidote for granisetron overdosage.
 In the case of overdosage, symptomatic treatment should be given.

 Overdosage of up to 38.5 mg of granisetron hydrochloride, as a single intravenous injection, has been reported without symptoms or only the occurrence of a slight headache.

 In clinical trials there were no reported cases of overdosage with Sancuso.